 Financial Compensation Paid to an Emergency Services Volunteer

-- a volunteer firefighter;
+- a volunteer firefighter

-- a volunteer ambulance technician;
+- a volunteer ambulance technician

-- a volunteer assisting in the search and rescue of individuals or in other emergency operations.
+- a volunteer assisting in the search and rescue of individuals or in other emergency operations

-A volunteer who elects to claim either the tax credit for volunteer firefighters or the tax credit for volunteers participating in search and rescue activities in their personal income tax return has to include the financial compensation shown in box L-2 of the RL-1 slip received in their employment income when completing the return.
+An individual who elects to claim either the tax credit for volunteer firefighters or the tax credit for volunteers participating in search and rescue activities in their personal income tax return has to include the financial compensation shown in box L-2 of the RL-1 slip received in their employment income when completing the return.
 The financial compensation is not subject to source deductions of income tax, QPP contributions, the contribution to the health services fund, the contribution related to labour standards, and, where applicable, the contribution to the Workforce Skills Development and Recognition Fund (WSDRF).

 Exception

-The exemption does not apply if, during the year, the volunteer worked for the same organization that paid the financial compensation, and they carried out duties that were similar or identical to those performed as a volunteer.
-For example, the exemption cannot be claimed by a volunteer firefighter who works for a municipality if they also have full-time or part-time employment with the municipality as a firefighter (whether the employment is permanent or the person has temporary employment as a replacement for a firefighter).
+The exemption does not apply if, during the year, the individual worked for the same organization that paid the financial compensation, and they carried out duties that were similar or identical to those performed as a volunteer.
+For example, the exemption cannot be claimed by a volunteer firefighter who works for a municipality if they also have full-time or part-time employment with the municipality as a firefighter (whether the employment is permanent or the individual has temporary employment as a replacement for a firefighter).

 Source deductions and contributions